 The Association actively monitors its interest rate risk position to determine the desirable level of investment in fixed-rate mortgages.
-Prior to July 2010, depending primarily on market interest rates and its capital and liquidity positions, the Association elected to: (1) retain all of its newly originated longer-term fixed-rate residential mortgage loans, (2) sell all or a portion of such loans in the secondary mortgage market to governmental entities such as Fannie Mae or other purchasers; or (3) securitize such loans by selling the loans in exchange for mortgage-backed securities.
+Prior to July 2010, depending primarily on market interest rates and its capital and liquidity positions, the Association elected to: (1) retain all of its newly originated longer-term fixed-rate residential mortgage loans, (2) sell all or a portion of such loans in the secondary mortgage market to FNMA or other purchasers; or (3) securitize such loans by selling the loans in exchange for mortgage-backed securities.
 Securitized loans can be sold more readily to meet liquidity or interest rate risk management needs, and have a lower risk-weight than the underlying loans, which reduces the Association's regulatory capital requirements.
-All of the loans that the Association sold or securitized during the five fiscal years ended September 30, 2012 were fixed-rate mortgage loans.